Abdallah-Ragab/easy-tables/readme.md

       // the "th" tag of the column with the index of 2 is not a direct parent to the text of the column which is "Username".
       // and the direct parent of the column text is the "span" tag
       // the css selector of the span tag starting from the "th" tag is > "div>span"
-      // therefore the value of "ignoredColumns" parameter should be {"2": "div>span", ....}
+      // therefore the value of "customHeadSelector" parameter should be {"2": "div>span", ....}
       ```
   - ### **Custom data selectors: "customBodySelector" parameter** : An Object of row cells where **"td"** tags are not a direct parent of the cell value. therefore the css selectors of the direct parent of the value should be specified using this object. for example :
       ```